erlika/Data-Visualization/backup/README.md

 ## Summary

-This data visualization is designed to show that airline performance increasing from the 2003 value to the current 2015 value while also beating the average for more than 8 years.
-I wanted to communicate the airlines that beat industry average over 8 years with atleast 12 years worth of data available.
-This visualization also indicate that bigger is not always better as it shows many of the large airlines did not make the cut.
+This data visualization is designed to shows which airlines will have 80% or greater On-Time Arrival Rates for a selected Airport and Year.
+I also wanted to communicate the story that user selected airport and year, on average how much the categories of security, carrier, and weather impact airlines performance by graphing their averages by months, allowing users to see what factors contribute the most to airpot and airline delays.
 The data is downloaded from [RITA](http://www.transtats.bts.gov/OT_Delay/ot_delaycause1.asp?display=download&pn=0&month=12&year=2015)

 ## Design